|

 Determination: This selection is not arbitrary.
 It is driven by the

-coherent "bites."
-This process transforms raw, discrete contacts
+actively integrated into coherent "bites."
+This process transforms

-into a unified, actionable, continuous internal (in analogue as private
+raw, discrete contacts into a unified, actionable, continuous internal (in

-language) representation of (a system’s response to) reality.
-This
+analogue as private language) representation of (a system’s response to)

 The Warning Function: o Anticipation